CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 </pre>

 When the update process is finished, please proceed.
-Note: since almost everything in this experiment is done in a web browser (e.g. experiment execution and orchestration) please use the **Firefox** web browser that is shipped with Ubuntu &mdash; we verified every feature works with Firefox.
+Note: since almost everything in this experiment is done in a web browser (i.e. experiment installation, execution and orchestration) please use the **Firefox** web browser that is shipped with Ubuntu &mdash; we verified every feature works with Firefox.

 ## Step 3: Deploying the Software Infrastructure for the Experiment

 ###  Step 3a: Bootstrapping the CITK

-We are using the CITK [4] to bootstrap your software experiment environment.
+We are using the CITK [4] to install your experiment software environment.
 This is how it is bootstrapped.

 First of all you will need to install the following dependencies in order to run CITK tools.
 Open a terminal and run the command below.
-Note: make sure you always copy the **complete line**!
+Important: in the next steps, make sure you always copy the **complete line**!

 <pre>
 sudo apt-get install openjdk-8-jdk curl python2.7 python2.7-dev python-setuptools git subversion maven build-essential build-essential cmake
 </pre>

 Download the jenkins-jse.tar.gz.
-In the remainder of this tutorial we will work with ~/citk/ as your install $prefix.
+In the remainder of this tutorial we will work with ~/citk/ as your installation $prefix.

 <pre>
 mkdir -p $HOME/citk/ && cd $HOME/citk/
 wget --no-check-certificate https://ci.toolkit.cit-ec.de/job/jenkins-distribution/lastStableBuild/artifact/jenkins.tar.gz -O jenkins-jse.tar.gz
 </pre>

-Extract the archive...
+Extract the archive.

 <pre>
 tar -xzvf jenkins-jse.tar.gz
 cd jenkins
 </pre>

 Once the extraction is done, you need to configure a new user for Jenkins.
 Please **remember** the user and password, you will need it later!

 <pre>
 ./create_user.sh